-Instead, I wasted an hour reading most of the first part in a book of short stories, Jack London had the second I realised too late, a lot of intrigue about not a lot, sunken boats, false insurance claims, but if it was written these days you would never get away with it so straight forward, the bad guys get their deserves, the good guy meets his true love, instead, it would have one twist after another with nothing as it seems initially.
+Instead, I wasted an hour reading most of the first part in a book of short stories.
+Jack London had written the second I realised too late, a lot of intrigue about not a lot, sunken boats, false insurance claims.
+If it was written these days you would never get away with it so straightforward, the bad guys get their deserves, and the good guy meets his true love.
+Instead, it would have one twist after another with nothing as it seems initially.
 The 1960s were so much simpler and full of hope.

 Actually, there was drizzle, pretty much my only real day of showers on and off all day, only stopping once I’d reached the hut.